-47. (1) Subject to subsection (2), an employer or housing consumer may not instruct continuation of the building process or effect payment where-
+46. (1) Subject to subsection (2), an employer or housing consumer may not instruct continuation of the building process or effect payment where-

-- (a) an inspector inspected a home; and - (b) that inspection indicates that the building works do not comply with the Technical Requirements to such an extent the non-compliance may result in a major structural defect or roof leak; or - (c) any dispute arising from the outcome of the inspection was not resolved to the satisfaction of the Council, as per the applicable enforcement or dispute resolution procedures contemplated in Chapter VII.
+- (a) an inspector inspected a home; and - (b) that inspection indicates that the building works do not comply with the Technical Requirements to such an extent that the non-compliance may result in a major structural defect or roof leak; or - (c) any dispute arising from the outcome of the inspection was not resolved to the 5 satisfaction of the Council, as per the applicable enforcement or dispute resolution procedures contemplated in Chapters VI or VII.